Brexit and the EP: What it means for the food sector - London 18th May 2018

 Friday, 18th May 2018, London

 The EU has held the major competency over food policy for decades, from food safety to security and trade to tariffs.
-The debate will explore the impact of Brexit on the future of UK food policy across the agri-food chain sector.
+The debate explored the impact of Brexit on the future of UK food policy across the agri-food chain sector.

 The result of the UK’s referendum on EU membership which took place on 23rd June 2016 and the triggering of Article 50, the official mechanism for starting the process of withdrawal from the European Union, will have dramatic impacts on many aspects of the UK’s economy.

-This free event is open to all who are interested in hearing various views on the important changes facing the food industry, particularly food security, food safety and food trade.
+This free event was to all who were interested in hearing various views on the important changes facing the food industry, particularly food security, food safety and food trade.

 Julie GIRLING, MEP, Member of the European Parliament for South West and Gibraltar, European Parliament Environment, Public Health, and Food Safety Committee